 (1) In this section “director”, in relation to a body corporate, includes any person occupying the position of director of the body corporate by whatever name called and includes a person in accordance with whose directions or instructions the directors of the body corporate are accustomed to act.

-(2) Where a corporation is the owner or one of the owners of a vehicle any reference in a regulation made pursuant to section 111(2)(f) to the owner of such a vehicle shall be construed as including a reference to every person who is a director of that corporation.
+(2) Where a corporation is a responsible person for a vehicle any reference in a regulation made pursuant to section 111(2)(f) to a responsible person for such a vehicle shall be construed as including a reference to every person who is a director of that corporation.

 (3) Where any person has, by reason only of being director of a corporation been required under this Act to discharge any obligation to pay any sum of money that the corporation was obliged to pay, whether pursuant to a judgment or order of a court or not, that person —